Improving Sales Results | How to Improve Sales Using Sales Performance Management

 Keep the main thing the main thing!

-You wouldn’t expect a top level chef to wash the kitchen down at the end of the night, or have a major fashion designer order stationery…it’s not playing to their strengths and the truth is they’d be the most expensive cleaner and office junior imaginable.
+You wouldn’t expect a top level chef to wash the kitchen down at the end of the night, or have a major fashion designer order stationery.
+It’s not playing to their strengths, and truth is, they’d be the most expensive cleaner and office junior imaginable.

 It doesn’t happen.